Peracek/dg-todo/README.md

 Welcome!
 This a simple TODO list app created as a test tasks to show my coding skills.

+Technologies used: TypeScript, Next.js, Tailwind, Prisma + PostgreSQL, pnpm.

+> [!NOTE] The only authentication method is using GitHub OAuth.

 ## Requirements

 ### Design